junxit/us-congress-bills-110/bill.md

 >     - **(A)** local Head Start agencies;
 >     - **(B)** the State Head Start collaboration office; and
 >     - **(C)** the State Head Start Association;
->   - **(3)** provide a report, to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate. no later than 90 days after the end of the fiscal year, summarizing the funding for such contracts and the activities carried out thereunder; and
+>   - **(3)** provide a report, to the Committee on Education and Labor of the House of Representatives and the Committee on Health, Education, Labor, and Pensions of the Senate.
+No later than 90 days after the end of the fiscal year, summarizing the funding for such contracts and the activities carried out thereunder.
->   - **(4)** periodically evaluate the usefulness of the delivery of services in each State and their effectiveness in promoting program quality.
+>   - **(4)** periodically evaluate the usefulness of the delivery of services in each State and their effectiveness in promoting program quality; and
+>   - **(5)** ensure that in entering into such contracts as described in paragraph (1), such entities will address the needs of grantees in both urban and rural communities.
 > - **(o)** To support enhanced early language and preliteracy development of children in Head Start programs, and to provide the children with high-quality oral language skills, and environments that are rich in literature, in which to acquire language and preliteracy skills, each Head Start agency shall ensure that—
 >   - **(1)** all of the agency’s Head Start teachers receive ongoing training in language and emergent literacy (referred to in this subsection as “literacy training”), and including appropriate curricula and assessment to improve instruction and learning;
 >   - **(2)** such literacy training shall include training in methods to promote vocabulary development and phonological awareness (including phonemic awareness) in a developmentally, culturally, and linguistically appropriate manner and support children's development in their home language;